Hash Function in Cryptography – A Comprehensive Study

 Ed73d7f81d3ee8b102f3d15ec565a763a20ea02cc2a2574ea2076d74c86da4ae986c9c5f5d3d3005c776a185008ea4e8f201307e9202fb575ca9e7f8a09b66dc

-As of now, we have studied various hash functions but are all of them good for data security?
+We have studied various hash functions, but are they all good for data security?
 Here are some characteristics that justify the strength of a good hash function!

 Pre-image Resistance or Irreversible

 If a hacker succeeds in reverse-engineering the hash function, there is no pro to it.
 Hence, an ideal hash function has to be irreversible.
 In technical terms, it needs to be preimage resistant.
-The term pre-image resistance means that it is infeasible to reverse the hash function to the original plain text version.
+Pre-image resistance means reversing the hash function to the original plain text version is infeasible.

 Avalanche Effect